Russell Wilson: In popular culture

-Wilson has appeared on the cover of several magazines including Sports Illustrated, Sports Illustrated Kids, Rolling Stone, ESPN The Magazine, Men's Fitness, and Men's Health.
+Wilson has appeared on the cover of several magazines including Sports Illustrated, Sports Illustrated Kids, Rolling Stone, ESPN The Magazine, Men's Fitness, Essence, and Men's Health.

 Rapper Eminem mentions Wilson in his 2013 song, "The Monster":

 Wilson has appeared on Late Show with David Letterman, Jimmy Kimmel Live!, Late Night with Seth Meyers, Charlie Rose, and in the 2015 film Entourage.
-He also hosted the 2015, 2016, and 2017 Kids' Choice Sports on Nickelodeon.
+He hosted the 2015, 2016, and 2017 Kids' Choice Sports on Nickelodeon.

 Wilson was the keynote speaker for the commencement address at both of his alma maters in 2016 at the University of Wisconsin–Madison and in 2021 at North Carolina State University.
+He was also the keynote speaker at Dartmouth College's commencement in 2022.

-Personal and academic life
+Personal life

-Wilson graduated from NC State with a bachelor's degree in communications in 2010 after three years of study.
-After transferring to the University of Wisconsin, he got a master's degree in educational leadership and policy analysis.

 Wilson met his first wife, Ashton Meem, while they were both high school students.
 They married in January 2012 and divorced in April 2014.

 Wilson is married to American R&B singer Ciara.
 They began dating in early 2015 and announced their engagement on March 11, 2016.
 They were married on July 6, 2016, at Peckforton Castle in Cheshire, England.
 He has a stepson from her relationship with Future.
-Their daughter was born on April 28, 2017.
-On January 30, 2020, they announced that they were expecting their second child together.
+Their elder daughter was born on April 28, 2017.
 Their son was born on July 23, 2020.
+Their second daughter was born on December 11, 2023.

-In 2022, the couple purchased a home in Cherry Hills Village, Colorado for $25 million, setting the record for the most expensive home purchase in the Denver metropolitan area.
+While Wilson was playing for the Seahawks, he and Ciara lived in the Seattle suburb of Bellevue, Washington, until selling their home in April 2022 for $36 million.
+In 2022, the couple purchased a home in Cherry Hills Village, Colorado, for $25 million, setting the record for the most expensive home purchase in the Denver metropolitan area.

-While Wilson was playing for the Seahawks, he and Ciara lived in the Seattle suburb of Bellevue, Washington until selling their home in April 2022 for $36 million.
 Wilson also has a house in San Diego.

 Wilson is a devout Christian.
 He frequently speaks about his Christian faith on his social media accounts.
-Wilson and Ciara made a vow to be celibate until they got married.
+Wilson and Ciara vowed to be celibate until they married.

-His net worth as of October 2016 is $120 million.
+His net worth as of March 2025 is $283 million.

 Wilson's younger sister Anna played basketball at Stanford.

 In September 2021, Wilson and Ciara announced that they were writing a children's book called Why Not You? to help kids pursue their dreams.
-The book was released on March 1, 2022.
+The book was co-written with JaNay Brown-Wood, published by Random House, and released on March 1, 2022; it received a starred review from the School Library Journal and was a New York Times bestseller.